findesgh/cosmic_dustbox/README.md

 This approach can be refined as needed by simply splitting grain species.
 In the extreme, we would have one species per grain and each species would have a delta-peak size distribution and we would be back to the overwhelming diversity we started out from.
-The approach also sounds like it can almost directly be translated into software.
+With this package, we aim to translate the approach to software.
 The size distribution class in `sdist.py` is already in a somewhat advanced state so feel free to check it out.

 ## Literature
-"Physics of the Interstellar and Intergalactic Medium" by B. Draine provides a good introduction (and more than that) to cosmic dust.
+"Physics of the Interstellar and Intergalactic Medium" by B. Draine provides a good introduction (and much more than that) to cosmic dust.